dfinity/portal/docs/developer-docs/backend/candid/candid-howto.md

 ## Interact with a service in a terminal

-One of the most common ways you interact with canisters and the IC is by using the DFINITY Canister SDK `dfx` command-line interface.
+One of the most common ways you interact with canisters and the IC is by using the IC SDK.

-The `dfx` tool provides the `dfx canister call` command to call a specific deployed canister—essentially a smart contract that runs on the IC—and, if applicable, a method of the service provided by the smart contract.
+Within the IC SDK, the `dfx` tool provides the `dfx canister call` command to call a specific deployed canister—essentially a smart contract that runs on the IC—and, if applicable, a method of the service provided by the smart contract.

 When you run the `dfx canister call` command, you can pass arguments to a method by specifying them as [Candid textual values](./candid-concepts.md#textual-values).